 Sonnet 231

-Because you know that I would die for you-
+And well you know that I would die for you—

 Though mortal breast can never outlast Time

-Our spirits shall live on in love sublime
+Our spirits shall live on in love sublime,

 It is my hope that we shall carry on

-So I your beauty may yet gaze upon
+So I may yet your beauty gaze upon

 © Loubert S Suddaby.
 All Rights Reserved.